jwong2529/notion-task-manager/README.md

    - `DB_<KEY>_PROPS`: List of property names in the database you want to be prompted for.
    - `DB_<KEY>_ALLOW_TIME`: Determines whether the tool will prompt for quick-access times.

-Make sure the variable names in your `.env` file match the `os.getenv(...)` calls in the code exactly.

 ### 5. Run the script
 ```bash
 python main.py